kostyaVyrodov/education/solid/README.md

 ##### Open Closed Principle

-A type should be opened for extensibility and closed for modification.
+> A type should be opened for extensibility and closed for modification.

 This principle was discovered basing on inheritance.
 If you want to extend a type derive it.

 Inheritance way to open class for extensibility is to add `virtual` keyword.

+> Programmers create, read, update, delete code.
+According to the OCP a developer can only read or create code.

 ##### Liskov Substitution Principle

+> Subtypes must be substitutable for their base types.

+A client should consume any implementation without changing the correctness of the system.

+**Signs of LSP violation:**
+- NotSupportedException.
+Sample: ICollection<T> - Support all List<T>, Add, Remove, Clear are not supported ReadOnlyCollection<T>;
+- A lot of downcasts;
+- Extracting of interface.

+Implementation of type should work on one level of abstraction.

+`
+public virtual string ReadAllText(string path)
+{
+    return File.ReadAllText(path);
+}

+public virtual FileInfo GetFileInfo(int id, string workingDir) {
+    return new FileInfo(Path.Combine(workingDir, id + ".txt"));
+}
+`

+`ReadAllText` works with a 'path' and the `GetFileInfo` works with id;